Time to read: 7 minutes (11 if you watch the video's also)

 Business risk is the risk of people (users) not actually using your product, thus not solving the problem that the product needed to fix in the first place.
 This happens all the time.
 And not because our teams are dumb or stubborn, but mostly because a customer really knows what he needs the moment he can actually use the product.
 Everything before that is useful (Product Backlog refinement, requirements engineering, talking to users, doing surveys etc.) but does not take away the risk of people not actually using your product.
 Look at this short clip to illustrate:

-Within Scrum, the Product Owner's role is to keep in close contact with stakeholders and the Development Team, so the right thing will be build.
+Within Scrum, the Product Owner's role is to keep in close contact with stakeholders and the Developers, so the right thing will be build.
 Reviewing the releasable increment together with those stakeholders every Sprint and (to speak from Eric Ries perspective) pivot or persevere from there.

 The Product Owner is not a business stakeholder, it's not an analyst.
 It's the business representative in the team to manage and monitor that business risk, to create the best possible outcome.